Ty Rodgers: 'I promise you, nobody in this building is worried about my jump shot'

 “You’re going to see their game elevate because of that,” Rodgers said.

-It’s that kind of confidence that Rodgers is embraced his new opportunity with going into his second season with the Illini.
+It’s with that kind of confidence that Rodgers has embraced his new opportunity going into his second season with the Illini.
 And it’s why his teammates are already calling him Illinois’ starting point guard even if Underwood hasn’t exactly made that distinction.
 At least not officially.

 “He’s going to be our starting point guard,” Illinois forward Quincy Guerrier told The News-Gazette without hesitation on Thursday.
 “He’s working really hard.
 He’s a great person on and off the court.
 I know he’s going to be a big piece for us this year.
 He’s learning every day.
 The coaches are trying to get him better every day, and he’s going to the gym every day and working on his craft.